metacraft-labs/nimbus-eth2/dvt-keystore-specification.md

 ## DVT Keystore

-The object that stores the sensitive information - generated BLS partial key, or secrets and states involved in its generation - is termed "DVT keystore".
+The object that stores the sensitive information - generated BLS secret key share, or secrets and states involved in its generation - is termed "DVT keystore".

 The sensitive information MUST be stored in an encrypted form.
 The proposed format is based on [EIP-2335: BLS12-381 Keystore](https://eips.ethereum.org/EIPS/eip-2335), with the sensitive information object as the encrypted secret.